steptz/website/content/en/projects/GMUwork/index.md

 weight: 1
 ---

-The content of this collection is from my time as a student at GMU.
-Only the best work has been selected.
+The content of this collection contains work from my time as a student at GMU.
+For each relevant course, one assignment has been uploaded to the repository in an effort to show my skills.

 The following link will guide you to the project: https://gitlab.com/steptz/gmuworks